alexyuly/chil/README.md

 ### Operation Types

-An operation type is a kind of generic type with an encapsulated behavior which is implemented by a *normalized unit of execution*.
+An *operation type* is a specialized value type which is composed of other value types, with an encapsulated behavior which is implemented by a *normalized unit of execution*.
 This is a Node.js module that runs a block of code beyond the scope of the `vocalize` runtime engine, such as a native feature from JavaScript, Chrome, Node.js, or any other executable resource available to `vocalize` at runtime.
 Moreover, this block of code must be *normalized*, meaning that it should be impossible to reduce to a composition of any other `vocalize` operations.

 #### Sources